top of page

 SUDAN TRAVEL COSTS

 The cost of travel to Sudan can vary depending on a number of factors, including the duration of your trip, the type of accommodations you choose, the activities you plan to do, and your personal travel style.
-However, here are some rough estimates for the cost of travel to Sudan:

 Overall, budget travelers can expect to spend around $30 to $50 per day, while mid-range travelers can expect to spend around $80 to $100 per day.
 High-end travelers can expect to spend upwards of $150 per day.
 It's important to note that these are rough estimates, and prices can vary widely depending on the specifics of your trip.
 Travelers are encouraged to do their own research and budget accordingly.

-SUDAN TRAVEL TIPS
+TRAVEL TIPS FOR SUDAN

 Here are some travel tips for visiting Sudan: